clarkfitzg/phd_research/notes/file_formats.md

 Hierarchical Data Format (HDF5) was originally designed to store and process large amounts of scientific data.
-It has a rich data model and includes a mature software implementation written in C. It stores data in a binary form and scales up to compute clusters.
+It has a rich data model and includes a mature software implementation written in C. It stores data in a binary form and scales up to HPC use cases.

 netCDF uses HDF5.

 ### Parquet

-Parquet represents
-Based on the storage format described in Google's 2010 Dremel paper.
+Parquet is a newer columnar binary storage format based on Google's 2010 Dremel paper.
+It has found a niche in the Hadoop / big data ecosystem.
+The columnar format enables faster reads for data analysis tasks.

 # Storage Mechanisms

 ### Cloud storage

-For typical data science applications it can make sense to pay a service to physically store large amounts of data.
+For typical data science applications it can make more sense to pay a service to physically store large amounts of data.
 As of June 2017, Amazon S3 costs around $20 / month to store 1 terabyte of data in standard storage, and $4 / month in "Glacier Storage".
 I have a few rows stored at https://clarks-test-bucket.s3.amazonaws.com/tiny.txt